-Nevada uses the most current state median household income posted by June 1st, by Administration for Children and Families (ACF), Health and Human Services (HHS), or the date of the Public Hearing, whichever is later, to calculate the energy burden, which is \$71,593 for FY19.
-The statewide median household energy burden for natural gas and electricity is 2.13% for FY19.
+In Nevada uses the most current state, the median household income posted by June 1st by Administration for Children and Families (ACF), Health and Human Services (HHS) which is 69,361TBD for FY18FY19.
+The statewide median household energy burden for natural gas and electricity is 1.78TBD% for FY18FY19.
 Both the median household income and the median household energy burden are updated annually for each new state plan program year.